CIDRAM/CIDRAM/_docs/readme.de.md

 - (Jeder andere Wert wird auf die gleiche Weise behandelt wie 0).

 "lockip"
-- Specifies whether hashes should be locked to specific IPs.
-False = Cookies and hashes CAN be used across multiple IPs (Standardeinstellung).
-True = Cookies and hashes CAN'T be used across multiple IPs (cookies/hashes are locked to IPs). @TranslateMe@
+- Gibt an ob Hashes an bestimmte IPs gebunden werden sollen.
+False = Cookies und Hashes KÖNNEN über mehrere IPs verwendet werden (Standardeinstellung).
+True = Cookies und Hashes können NICHT über mehrere IPs verwendet werden (Cookies/Hashes sind an IPs gebunden).
-- Note: "lockip" value is ignored when "lockuser" is false, due to that the mechanism for remembering "users" differs depending on this value. @TranslateMe@
+- Beachten: Der Wert für "lockip" wird ignoriert, wenn "lockuser" false ist, aufgrund der Tatsache dass der Mechanismus zum Erinnern "Benutzer" unterscheidet sich je nach diesem Wert.

 "lockuser"
-- Specifies whether successful completion of a reCAPTCHA instance should be locked to specific users.
-False = Successful completion of a reCAPTCHA instance will grant access to all requests originating from the same IP as that used by the user completing the reCAPTCHA instance; Cookies and hashes aren't used; Instead, an IP whitelist will be used.
-True = Successful completion of a reCAPTCHA instance will only grant access to the user completing the reCAPTCHA instance; Cookies and hashes are used to remember the user; An IP whitelist is not used (Standardeinstellung). @TranslateMe@
+- Gibt an ob der erfolgreiche Abschluss eines reCAPTCHA-Instanz an bestimmte Benutzer gebunden werden sollen.
+False = Der erfolgreiche Abschluss eines reCAPTCHA-Instanz @@FROM HERE@@ will grant access to all requests originating from the same IP as that used by the user completing the reCAPTCHA-Instanz; Cookies and hashes aren't used; Instead, an IP whitelist will be used.
+True = Successful completion of a reCAPTCHA-Instanz will only grant access to the user completing the reCAPTCHA-Instanz; Cookies and hashes are used to remember the user; An IP whitelist is not used (Standardeinstellung). @TranslateMe@

 "sitekey"
 - Dieser Wert sollte dem "site key" für Ihre reCAPTCHA entsprechen, sich innerhalb des reCAPTCHA Dashboard befindet.